WPMA – it's official!..

 Wood isn't just for Houses

 One lesser known type of wood, bamboo, is making it's way into all sorts of things.
 Recently Bamboo has been used in technical fabrics to create Compression Garments like compression socks and support hose.
 "Hemp is more absorbent than cotton, Bamboo is more absorbent than hemp." says the Cloth Pads blog.
 It's also more breathable than cotton and far more sustainable, making it the perfect material for compression socks.
 This benefit may help consumers shift away from wool compression socks, which are less environmentally friendly than sustainably-sourced bamboo.
 Wood isn't just for houses any more.
 Advances in engineering have made wood a viable alternative for everything from clothing to transportation!
-Wood byproducts are even used in dietary supplements like vegetarian prenatal dha, Household Windows, and Building Material Resin!
+Another company named SmashGoods has started building many of it's shipping materials out of wood.
+Wood byproducts are even used in Household Windows and Building Material Resin!
 Contact us to find out how wood and wood byproducts can be used in your manufacturing industry.

 See our Latest News here.SAWMILL SECTOR BENCHMARKING SURVEY 2013